Skip to main content

 Final Thoughts: Is a 7-Year ARM the Right Move for You?

 A 7-year ARM is a strong option if you know you won’t stay in the home long-term.
 This is often the deciding factor when people ask Is a 7-Year ARM Right for Me.
-Buyers who plan to move, relocate for work, sell within a few years, or refinance before year seven often get the most value from the lower starting rate.
+Buyers who plan to move or refinance within the fixed period may benefit from the lower initial rate, depending on their timeline and financial situation.
 For many first-time buyers, military families, investors, and short-term homeowners, the savings during the fixed period can make the mortgage more affordable.

 But if your plans are uncertain or you expect to stay longer, the loan becomes riskier.
 Once the fixed period ends, your rate and payment can rise, and refinancing may not always be easy.
 If you’re not comfortable with that kind of uncertainty, a fixed-rate mortgage may be the safer choice.

-If your timeline fits the 3–7-year window, a 7-year ARM can save you money.
+If your timeline aligns with the 3–7-year window, a 7-year ARM may result in lower initial payments compared to some fixed-rate options.
 If not, sticking with a fixed rate may offer more stability.

 Subscribe to the newsletter